How to Allow MySQL Remote Connections

 mysql -u username -h mysql_server_ip -p

-The -u username in the command represents your MySQL username.
-The -h mysql_server_ip is the IP or the hostname of your MySQL server.
+Replace username with your MySQL username and mysql_server_ip with the server's IP address or hostname.
 The -p option prompts you to enter the password for the MySQL username.

 Connection to mysql_server_ip 3306 port [tcp/mysql] succeeded!